flowimmersive/chromium-vrwebgl/README.md

 5. Add a remote pointing to this repo:`git remote add vrwebgl git@github.com:flowimmersive/chromium-vrwebgl.git`.
 You can use a different name for your remote than `vrwebgl`, but remember the name as you will need to use it from now on.
 6. Fetch the new remote: `git fetch vrwebgl`
 7. Checkout the remote branch from the new remote of the corresponding VRWebGL version you want to work on, for example: `git checkout --track vrwebgl/vrwebgl_57.0.2987.5_oculus`.
 The branches that represent VRWebGL implementations start with the `vrwebgl_` prefix.
 The name of the branch is important as it will be used in the build step down below.
+8. Synchronize the dependencies: `~/chromium/src$ gclient sync --disable-syntax-validation`
-8. Create a folder where to make the final product compilation using the same name as the branch checked out in a step above: `~/chromium/src$ mkdir -p out/vrwebgl_57.0.2987.5_oculus` in our example.
+9. Create a folder where to make the final product compilation using the same name as the branch checked out in a step above: `~/chromium/src$ mkdir -p out/vrwebgl_57.0.2987.5_oculus` in our example.
-9. Create and edit a new file `out/vrwebgl_57.0.2987.5_oculus/args.gn` with the command `~/chromium/src$ gedit out/vrwebgl_57.0.2987.5_oculus/args.gn` (or any other editor).
+10. Create and edit a new file `out/vrwebgl_57.0.2987.5_oculus/args.gn` with the command `~/chromium/src$ gedit out/vrwebgl_57.0.2987.5_oculus/args.gn` (or any other editor).
 Copy and paste the following content in the `args.gn` file:
   ```
   target_os = "android"
   target_cpu = "arm"